-Services Servicing of telecommunication equipment and related products Investment holding and others Investment holding
+Servicing of telecommunication equipment and related products Investment holding

 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on profit or loss and is measured consistently with profit or loss in the consolidated financial statements.